parekhrohan21/parekhrohan21/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on project involving Python Script
-- 🌱 I’m currently studying BSc Computer Science
+- 🌱 I’m recent first class graduate fron University of East London
-- 📫 How to reach me: rohan@rohanparekh.uk
+- 📫 How to reach me: rohan@rohanparekh.uk || twitter: @parekhrohan21
 <!--
 **parekhrohan21/parekhrohan21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.